 Wellington – we’ve been there a few times.
 We love it.
 One problem though is that it’s very windy.
 VERY windy.
 Bring on your windbreakers and enjoy.

 - Wellington Airport: if you love J. R. Tolkien, you WILL love it.
 Gollum, a huge one, trolls, and Gandalf.
 That’s all I’m gonna say.
+The last time we were there, Gollum was out but Smaug had appeared.
+Super, super fun!

 - Te Papa: the best museum ever!
 It is mostly interactive, there are areas designed for children on each part of the museum and it is HUGE!
 Last time we were there, we had to use up 2 days in there.
 Kids love it, we love it.
 Super educational, super fun, just perfect.
 And it is indoors, so no wind inside.